 Saturday morning allowed us our first chance to venture out into Solo itself properly.
 Unfortunately several members of the group were ill, due to tiredness or stomach complaints, but those remaining were led by Sammy on a trip to see Pak Hartono’s Pakormatan rehearsal at the Mangkunegaran palace.
 Just like in Yogya, there are two royal palaces, and the Mangkunegaran is the junior one.
-However, it does have the largest Pendhopo in Java, and in this we went to see some of the archaic ceremonial gamelans being played.
-These comprised the Gamelan Carabalen, which has the largest repertoire of pieces, and then the Gamelan Kodhok Ngorek (“croaking frog”) and Gamelan Monggang, which have only one piece each.
-These gamelans have fewer instruments (e.g. only one kenong), and are exclusively loud style.
+However, it does have the second largest Pendhopo in Java, and in this we went to see some of the archaic ceremonial gamelans being played.
+These comprised the Gamelan Cåråbalèn, which has the largest repertoire of pieces, and then the Gamelan Kodhok Ngorèk (‘croaking frog’) and Gamelan Monggang, which have only one piece each.
+These gamelans have fewer instruments (e.g. only one kenong), and are exclusively loud-style.

 It was very noticeable how the road was built up in ribbon development, but buildings and advertising were very close to the road.
-Beyond was a sea of rice fields, and in the distance, beyond the haze, the volcanoes of Gunung Merapi and Gunung Merbabu.
+Beyond was a sea of rice fields, and in the distance, beyond the haze, the volcanoes Gunung Merapi (active) and Gunung Merbabu (extinct).

-Finally, we arrived in Solo, to noticeable smiles of excitement to be “home” from the former Dharmasiswa in the group.
+Finally, we arrived in Solo, to noticeable smiles of excitement to be ‘home’ from the former Dharmasiswa students in the group.
 Of course, for one member of Siswå Sukrå, Cecily, this is now home, as she begins Dharmasiswa studies at ISI Surakarta next month.

-After settling in at Cakra Homestay, we headed out to a real treat: Klenengan Pujangga Laras.
-Hosted at the beautiful new home of Kitsie Emerson and her husband Pak Wakidi, this is a chance for some of the most esteemed members of the Solo gamelan community, including teachers and palace musicians to get together and play some of the longer and rarer pieces in the repertoire.
+After settling in at the Cakra Homestay, we headed out to a real treat: Klenengan Pujånggå Laras, an event held about once a month at different venues and hosted this time at the beautiful new home of Kitsie Emerson and her husband Pak Wakidi.
+It is a chance for some of the most esteemed members of the Solo gamelan community, including teachers and palace musicians, to get together and play some of the longer and rarer pieces in the repertoire.
 The Pendhopo was packed, with a full turnout from interested locals and westerners.
 As well as Siswå Sukrå, there were also members of a Japanese group, Gamelan Lambangsari, in town.
-We chatted to them both in English, and in the case of Cecily and Sarah, in Japanese.
+We chatted to them both in English and, in the case of Cecily and Sarah, in Japanese.
 One member from Okinawa, mbak Tomo, attended the gamelan course at the Southbank a decade ago, whilst living in England.

 10 August: Kids and culture

 Many people on the trip said it was the highlight of the tour so far, seeing such excited young people enjoying playing gamelan.
+(Few schools now take the gamelan as seriously as this one does.)
 Other members of the group hit the market stalls and shops around Jalan Malioboro to do some shopping for batik.

-Later in the afternoon, a small group, guided by Richard, set off for the Pakualaman, the junior royal Palace in Yogya, to watch a dance rehearsal.
-The palace was noticeably more relaxed than the Kraton, without the tourist crowds.
-As the only westerners there, we were made welcome by the gamelan musicians and the sultan’s servants (Abdi Dalem) and given tea.
-We sat on the Pendhopo steps as the sun went down, listening and watching as the dancers rehearsed a super-refined Srimpi dance.
+Later in the afternoon, a small group guided by Richard set off for the Pakualaman, the junior royal palace in Yogya, to watch a dance rehearsal.
+The palace was noticeably more relaxed than the kraton, without the tourist crowds.
+As the only Westerners there, we were made welcome by the gamelan musicians and the prince’s servants (abdi dalem) and given tea.
+We sat on the pendhopo steps as the sun went down, listening and watching as the dancers rehearsed a super-refined srimpi dance.

 Many Javanese people were there enjoying the performance, including many friends we have made during our days here in Yogya.
-In particular, Mita and Seto’s parents have been extremely generous to us during our time in Yogya, and we are very grateful to them.
+In particular, Mita’s and Seta’s parents have been extremely generous to us during our time in Yogya, and we are very grateful to them.

 9 August: A temple and a Pyramid